 Proposals will be graded using the following criteria: Significance, Interest, Marketability, Intersectionality, Originality, and Likelihood of Completion.

-SABR seeks to publish 2-4 web-based multimedia projects and 6-8 books per year.
+SABR seeks to publish 2-4 web-based multimedia projects (click here for an example) and 6-8 books per year.
 Book projects should be of a scope that can fit in a single volume, typically between 100,000 and 200,000 total words.

 Deadlines for review are April and October, with a likely publication timeline of about 18-24 months.
 For example, a proposal submitted by October 1, 2021, would be considered for publication in Spring 2023, although some timely projects may be published earlier.